olets/setting-up-a-new-mac-2018/README.md

 # New Computer Setup

 My setup for a fresh macOS Sierra machine, including my go-to front-end developer tools.
-This will use between 8 and 9gb of disk space.
+This will use something under 10gb of disk space.

 ### Contents